ACTIVE: Continuous Similarity Search for Vessel Trajectories: Introduction

-To address Challenge 2, we propose a novel index structure called the segment-based vessel trajectory index, which organizes historical vessel trajectories by partitioning them into smaller, manageable segments using a Minimum Bounding Rectangle (MBR)-optimization method.
-This partitioning accelerates similarity computations by enabling a focus on the most relevant trajectory candidates, avoiding the need for exhaustive analyses of entire trajectories.
-Moreover, we design an efficient continuous similar trajectory search algorithm with four speed-up strategies that exploit geometric properties, utilize intermediate data, such as similarities computed at previous timestamps, and adjust trajectory granularity.
+\textbf{\textit{To address Challenge II}}, we design an efficient continuous similar trajectory search algorithm on a segment-based trajectory index with four speed-up strategies that exploit geometric properties, utilize intermediate data, such as similarities computed at previous timestamps, and adjust trajectory granularity.
 These strategies efficiently eliminate irrelevant trajectory comparisons early in the search process while maintaining accuracy.
 Together, they optimize continuous searches and reduce computational costs notably.
 The contributions are summarized as follows. \begin{itemize}[itemsep=1pt, leftmargin=10pt] \item We propose a framework for re\underline{\textbf{a}}l-time \underline{\textbf{c}}ontinuous \underline{\textbf{t}}rajectory s\underline{\textbf{i}}milarity search for \underline{\textbf{ve}}ssels (\texttt{ACTIVE}).
 To the best of our knowledge, it is the first to support real-time similar trajectory search while considering the future trends of moving vessels.